Bvg2/0010CompsciProject/README.md

-# 0010CompsciProject
+# CompsciProject
-project for class
+project for class to do git hub and work in groups